TWO-STROKE TUESDAY | 2005 KTM 250SX | GOOD ENGINE, BAD SUSPENSION

 Q: WAS THE ‘05 ENGINE FASTER THAN THE ‘04?

 A: Yes.
 Mucho faster.
 Mucho broader.
 Mucho easier to use.
-If you compared powerbands from the 2005 250SX and 2004, you’ll find that the curves are similar, but that the ’05 models makes more power at every point on the chart (to the tune of two ponies more from 6500 rpm all the way to 10,000 rpm).
-In the real world, power is not as important as placement, but if two engines have the exact same powerbands and one makes more bottom, more middle, more top and more overrev you don’t need a degrees in mechanical engineering to guess which one is best.
+If you compared powerbands from the 2005 250SX and 2004, you’ll find that the curves are similar, but that the ’05 models make more power at every point on the chart (to the tune of two ponies more from 6500 rpm all the way to 10,000 rpm).
+In the real world, power is not as important as placement, but if two engines have the exact same powerbands and one makes more bottom, more middle, more top and more overrev you don’t need a degree in mechanical engineering to guess which one is best.